Movatterモバイル変換

 Governing bodyCalifornia Department of Parks and Recreation

 Montara State Beach is a beach located in thecoastal region of the U.S. state ofCalifornia, eight miles north ofHalf Moon Bay onState Route 1.
+West of Highway 1, it showcases high bluffs and sandy shores.
 It is operated by theCalifornia State Department of Parks and Recreation under the San Mateo Coast Sector Office.
 It is one of the cleanest beaches in the state[1] and is known forsurfing, sunbathing, nature study andfishing.[2]

 Montara State Marine Reserve & Pillar Point State Marine Conservation Area extends offshore from Montara State Beach.